If you want to control, you design organizations for accountability.

 People need to be skeptical when told that good traditional schools are serving some students well.
 There is growing evidence that even students who appear to be succeeding in public systems are in fact being under-served and even harmed.
-The following recent posts in the OPERI Facebook group support the view that no one can afford to be complacent.
+The following past posts in the OPERI Facebook group support the view that no one can afford to be complacent.

 - Why Grades Shouldn’t Exist by Alfie Kohn

 - Wondering What Happened to Your Class Valedictorian?
 Not Much, Research Shows published by Time

 - Is the U.S. Education System Producing a Society of “Smart Fools”? published in Scientific American

 To be kept informed of the latest information on SDE, we urge you to join the OPERI Facebook group and to send us your email address to receive The OPERI Recap.
 Also, by bringing SDE to the attention of others, you help to ensure that people are making informed decisions about the learning needs of children and youth.